nadirbslmh/mini-library/README.md

 2. Make sure `make` and `docker` are installed.

+3. There is a library that requires C language feature in this repository (example: `confluent-kafka-go`).
+Make sure [`musl`](https://musl.libc.org/) is installed.

-3. Build the application.
+4. Build the application.

 ```sh
 make up_build
 ```

-4. The endpoints are available in this base url: `http://localhost:8080/api/v1`.
+5. The endpoints are available in this base url: `http://localhost:8080/api/v1`.

-5. Stop the application.
+6. Stop the application.

 ```sh
 make down